 Buford wasn’t as notorious, but the population also crashed when the railroad moved on.
 Today, it has gained quite a bit of notoriety as being the smallest town in America, population one!
 As I pulled into town, semi-truck traffic hummed past on I-80 to the north, while a train squealed along the tracks to the south.
 A billboard reads “Welcome to Phin Deli Town Buford”, much to the annoyance of the gas station attendant.
 “There is no deli, but I get asked about it every day.”
 He is now the population one.
 He lives in the house behind the station, but he’ll be leaving after Labor Day, and the store will close its doors unless the town’s owner can find a new tenant.

 |Me and Buford's one resident.|

 The owner, Mr. Nguyen, is a Vietnamese investor and coffee roaster, and he bought the whole town in 1999 for a cool $900,000 in an online auction.
-He had grand visions of the town being the US hub of Vietnamese imports in the US, but the main product sold is his line of Phin Deli Coffee.
-It has a unique flavor thanks to being roasted with soy and butter.
+He had grand visions of the town being the US hub of Vietnamese imports, but the main product sold is his line of Phin Deli Coffee.
+It has a unique nutty flavor thanks to being roasted with soy and butter.